Mawiszus/TOAD-GUI/README.md

 ## Known Bugs

-* If the level play is quit using the window ('x' button in the corner), an error message regarding py4j will occur.
+* If the level play is quit using the window ('x' button in the corner), an **error message regarding py4j** will occur.
 In spite of that, the program should continue running normally.

+* If you have two monitors with different resolutions, the GUI and the Java window **might not be displayed in the correct resolution**.
+Try moving the windows to the monitor with the other resolution if you encounter this problem.
+You can also change the DPI awareness for the program in the beginning of GUI.py.

 ## Built With